zoncabe/engine64/README.md

 ### Building

-The engine never builds on its own: it is always compiled from the project that uses it, into that project's build directory.
-What there is to build here are the examples.

 1. Install the Libdragon toolchain following their [installation guide](https://github.com/DragonMinded/libdragon/wiki/Installing-libdragon).
 2. Build and install [Tiny3D](https://github.com/HailToDodongo/tiny3d/blob/main/README.md#usage).
 3. From the project root run: